-ABC encourages students, faculty, and staff to honour God with their bodies as they live out their weekly routine.
+ABC encourages students, staff, and faculty to honour God with their bodies as they live out their weekly routine.
 We do this as we develop healthy eating habits, exercise regularly, allow ourselves adequate sleep, and practice Sabbath.

-The ABC campus provides students with opportunities for physical activity through both its full-size gymnasium and fitness centre.
+The ABC campus provides students with opportunities for physical activity through both its gymnasium and fitness centre.